 We have a wide range of software for students to access.
 Every student has Office 365 login that enables them to use Microsoft OneDrive at school and at home; this gives students online access to school email, online office programs and their own cloud storage area to save work and collaborate effectively.

-We also have a set of Rasberry Pi computers for students who study Computer Science.
-They can also be booked by students who would like experience in using them.
+We also have a set of Rasberry Pi computers for students who study Computer Science, and teaching sets of the BBC Microbit for hands-on coding.

 The teaching staff are currently: